-The husband accepted service of the Petition for Dissolution of Marriage, but he failed to file a timely response and an application for default was, therefore, filed by wife.
+The husband accepted service of the Petition for Dissolution of Marriage, but he failed to file a timely response and an application for default was, therefore, filed by the wife.
 Wife obtained a default Decree of Dissolution of Marriage.
-The issue on appeal concerned whether the Arizona divorce court had the authority (i.e., subject matter jurisdiction) to award a money judgment in favor of one spouse for damage to her sole and separate property in a divorce action or, alternatively, whether that cause of action needed to be pursued in a separate civil cause of action.
+The issue on appeal concerned whether the Arizona divorce court had the authority (i.e., subject matter jurisdiction) to award a money judgment in favor of one spouse for damage to her sole and separate property in a divorce action.
+Alternatively, whether that cause of action needed to be pursued in an independent civil cause of action.

 The Proffit v.
 Proffit Ruling Explained

-Arizona divorce court’s, therefore, may only issue orders if there is a statute that grants the court authority to rule on such issues.
-Arizona divorce court’s may not issue orders, unless a specific statute exists permitting the court to do so.
-In the weaver case, there was no such statute permitting a trial court to award a spouse damage to his or her separate property and the trial court, therefore, exceeded its jurisdiction.
+Arizona divorce court’s, therefore, may only issue orders if there is a statute that grants the court authority to rule on such matters.
+Arizona divorce courts may not issue orders unless a specific statute exists permitting the court to do so.
+In the Weaver case, there was no such law authorizing a trial court to award a spouse damage to his or her separate property and the trial court, therefore, exceeded its jurisdiction.

 Vice Chief Justice Gordon concurred with the majority opinion, but added that divorce matters are not subject to the constitutional right to a jury; meaning there are no jury trials in Arizona divorce cases.
 Justice Gordon continued by pointing out Husband, however, had a constitutional right to a trial by jury on the damage claim, which the Arizona divorce court may not provide.

 Divorce Court in Arizona | What Does It All Mean

 The takeaway from this case is that a party in a divorce must point to a specific statute granting the Arizona divorce court with authority to grant the relief requested by that spouse.
 This rule applies not only to the division of community and separate property, but to all issues including child custody, child support, spousal maintenance, Arizona orders of protection, and the payment of community debts.